device-automation-bus/dab-specification-2.0/DAB.md

 Status code | Description
 --- | ---
 200 | The request was successful.
-400 | Bad request.
+4XX | Bad request from the client side.
 The request was invalid or malformed.
 The explanation of the error must be included in the `error` field of the response.
 500 | Internal error.
 The explanation of the error must be included in the `error` field of the response.
 501 | Not implemented.
 The device must return this error when the requested functionality is not implemented.